Sisters find each other after decades of separation

 Lisa Strang and Amanda Brooks were both adopted shortly after they were born in England.
 Neither of them knew they were siblings until two years ago.

 Strang was adopted and taken to the United States after her birth.
-She now lives in Chocowinity.
+She now lives in Chocowinity, North Carolina.
 She began searching for her family in an attempt to learn more about her own medical history.

 Strang’s godmother, who lives in England, offered to help her search.
-After sifting through birth records and Ancestry DNA testing, Strang found her sister, Amanda, also living in England.
+After sifting through birth records and Ancestry DNA testing, Strang came in contact with a distant cousin.

+That cousin happened to be interested in genealogy and, using the information Strang had gathered, was able to find someone “really, really close” to being a match after two years of research.

 “I had built up this image of the sister that I hoped I’d have, and I am so fortunate.
 She’s everything I could ever wish for, for a sister.
 I’m blown away,” said Strang.